smartems/smartems/contribute/developer-guide.md

 ## Configure smartEMS for development

-The default configuration, `grafana.ini`, is located in the `conf` directory.
+The default configuration, `smartems.ini`, is located in the `conf` directory.

 To override the default configuration, create a `custom.ini` file in the `conf` directory.
 You only need to add the options you wish to override.